urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 fitlist <- fitList(m1 = null_model, m2 = habitat_model)
 modSel(fitlist)
 ```

-Our best fit model is that with the lowest AIC.
+Our model with the best relative fit is the one with the lowest AIC.
 Here, we see that our null model has the lowest AIC.
 Let's examine the model parameters for detection and occupancy from this model

 ```R